RichGude/MLII_DeltaForce/README.md

       - This file performs the batch shuffling to create the test file that we use as an input to our predict function.
 If you want to re-train our model, this step is not necessary

 5). predict.py
       - This file performs predictions on both the test dataset we created in the preprocess.py and on Rich's video.
-The Mean Squared Error is spit out, as well as a graph of the accuracy of the predictions.
+The Mean Squared Error is spit out, as well as a graph of the accuracy of the predictions, as shown in train_test_results.png and rich_test_results.png.